top of page

 • Intense fear about negative consequences of eating that interfere with eating

 *Pickiness in eating can be normal in childhood.
 ARFID differs from picky eating, because it can be accompanied by weight loss, failure to meet growth milestones, and includes significant distress or anxiety around eating.
-While many children with picky eating will ultimately choose a food to avoid hunger, children with ARFID will often choose to be hungry over eating foods that can cause them distress.
+While many children with picky eating will ultimately choose a food to avoid hunger, children and people with ARFID will often choose to be hungry over eating foods that can cause them distress.

 Beyond's Treatment Approaches for ARFID